 KPMG International’s 2018 M&A Predictor report predicts appetite and capacity for deals expected to increase by 5 percent and 17 percent respectively

-KPMG International’s 2018 M&A Predictor report is calling for another robust year of global mergers and aquisitions, with predicted appetite and capacity for deals both expected to increase by 5 percent and 17 percent, respectively.
+KPMG International's 2018 M&A Predictor report is calling for another robust year of global M&A deal-making in 2018, with predicted appetite and capacity for deals both expected to increase by 5 percent and 17 percent, respectively.
 This compares well with 2017, when predicted appetite was relatively flat at 1 percent.

 KPMG International's M&A Predictor is a forward-looking tool that helps member firm clients forecast worldwide trends in mergers and acquisitions.
 Data looks at cross-regional, cross-border and cross-sector deal flows, combined with sector specialists, to provide a more in-depth analysis of the next 12 months.

 Cross-border deals changed little in 2017 compared with 2016, with more than 9,000 deals and more than US$1 trillion in overall deal value.